opal/opal-rspec/README.md

 gem 'opal-rspec'
 ```

+## Requirements

+Besides what's already reflected in the GEM dependencies:
+* PhantomJS 1.9.8 or 2.0 for Rake task testing
+* Browser if you want to run and debug tests that way

 ### Run specs in phantomjs

 To run specs, a rake task can be added which will load all spec files from